 The Medical College Admissions Test (MCAT) is a computer-based exam which is offered multiple times throughout the year and must be taken by the prospective student before the application can be processed.

 EVMS will only consider MCAT scores from exams taken within two years prior to the application date.
-We will accept MCAT scores from exams taken from January 2012 through September 2014.
-The January 2015 MCAT will be considered for wait-listed applicants only.
-The MCAT evaluates the student’s knowledge of the physical and biological sciences, verbal reasoning skills and writing abilities.
+We will accept MCAT scores from exams taken from January 2013 through October 2015.
+The January 2016 MCAT will be considered for wait-listed applicants only.
+The MCAT tests academic competencies in the natural sciences, reasoning and analysis skills, and concepts from psychology, sociology and biology that provide the foundation for learning in medical school about the behavioral and socio-cultural determinants of health, (Source: AAMC).
 An applicant may wish to take the MCAT more than once to ensure the best possible performance.
 If an applicant intends to take the MCAT for the first time in the fall, review of his or her application will not take place until the score has been received.
 Information and registration may be accessed online at https://www.aamc.org/students/applying/mcat/.